Monster Quality

 Although the risks aren’t quite as immediate or dire, Quality is just as important in our corner of the world, credit union marketing.

 Quality – and the perception of Quality – are vital to CU growth.
-If potential members don’t get all the Quality cues provided by a solid brand, consistent Quality communication, and a seamless web site, they will go someplace where they do get those cues.
+If potential members don’t get all the Quality cues provided by a solid brand, consistent Quality communication, and a seamless website, they will go someplace where they do get those cues.
 The perception of a Difference is also important, but without the perception of Quality, you’re not even in the running.

 1. You only get the Quality you understand, define and insist on.

-Does that mean you need to understand HTML and PHP to manage a web site project?
-Of course not — you just need to understand how you’re going to define Quality, be able to discern the differences, and maintain high standards.
 Credit unions generally have very high Quality in operations because every aspect is closely measured, monitored, and regulated.
-Marketing is not a precise science like accounting, and completely different tools and talents are used, but what if Marketing received a similar level of attention and importance?
+Although Marketing is not a precise science, and completely different tools and talents are used, what if Marketing received a similar level of attention, importance, and resources?

 2. Quality has a cost; it’s not always money.